phenotypic/ProbeOSX/README.md

 ## What is it?

 ProbeOSX is a simple tool written in Bash which allows for Mac users to sniff for [probe requests](https://medium.com/@brannondorsey/wi-fi-is-broken-3f6054210fa5).
 This allows the user to get plain text information such as MAC addresses along with those devices previously connected and/or hidden networks.
 [Here](https://www.youtube.com/watch?v=Z8RHMUSYTiA&frags=pl%2Cwn) is a video showing how a Linux user may do the same sort of thing using a similar tool to ProbeOSX.
 As mentioned in the video, the information that is broadcasted in a probe request can allow for an attacker to create an identical, malicious network which could trick your device into connecting to it; therefore allowing all data traffic to your device to unknowingly be routed through the attackers network.
-Read the [Motivations](#motivations) section for more information.

 ## Usage